csesmita/kubernetes-helper/RefreshCluster.md

 ### Starting a New Cluster

 New Cluster Setup Steps -
+0. Copy in id_ed* files into node0 so that it can ssh to other nodes.
+Also copy in .screenrc to node0.
 1. git clone https://... /kubernetes-helper on the master node.
 (Node 0) - Generate personal access token and copy into node0 git clone command (password).
 2. cd kubernetes-helper
 3. Run pre-master.sh